liuxiaoy/cordova-plugin-crosswalk-webview/README.md

 * preference BackgroundColor set "transparent", app will crash on start.
 * if use cordova-plugin-qrscanner, set preference CrosswalkAnimatable with "true".
+* on above API 23 I'm facing java.lang.UnsupportedOperationException: TextureView doesn't support displaying a background drawable at android.view.TextureView.setBackgroundDrawable.

+now you can use the [x5 WebView](https://github.com/liuxiaoy/cordova-plugin-webview-x5)

 ### Release Notes